 'It would be unlawful discrimination if providers of housing were to assume that all people from abroad or all people from a particular racial group were considered ineligible under the relevant legislation, or if they asked only people from particular racial groups to provide proof of their immigration status.'

-The EHRC has also issued (non-statutory) guidance for social housing providers on complying with the Human Rights Act 1998, available here.
-It has issued guidance for public authorities in Scotland available here.
+The EHRC has also issued (non-statutory) guidance for Scottish social housing providers on complying with the Human Rights Act 1998, available here.

-Since housing associations (unlike local authorities) are not legally required to refuse some people on the grounds of their immigration status, if they apply such tests they may be discriminating unlawfully.
-They can apply necessary tests to ensure they get their rent paid by, for example, finding out if applicants have enough regular income to pay the rent and, if not, asking about their benefit entitlement (but they cannot refuse to allocate a tenancy on the basis of income or lack of benefit entitlement).
+Since housing associations (unlike local authorities) are not legally required to refuse some people on the grounds of their immigration status, if they apply such tests only to applicants who are or are perceived to be of particular nationalities they may be discriminating unlawfully.
+They can apply necessary tests to ensure they get their rent paid by, for example, finding out if applicants have enough regular income to pay the rent and, if not, asking about their benefit entitlement.

-It is also unlawful to instruct anyone to discriminate, and this includes those who make or enforce discriminatory policies or procedures, whether or not these are carried out.
+It is also unlawful to instruct an employee to discriminate.
+A housing provider may be liable if an agent acting on its behalf commits acts of discrimination, unless it has taken all reasonable steps to prevent the agent doing so, and this includes those who make or enforce discriminatory policies or procedures, whether or not these are carried out.

 If discrimination has occurred, the person affected may take proceedings in the county court against the individual and the organisation that has discriminated.
 If the case is won, the court orders compensation to be paid for any losses and a sum for injury to feelings.
 There is no upper limit on this.
 The compensation is payable by the individual and/or organisation that has discriminated.

 If there has been pressure to discriminate, for example by issuing or enforcing discriminatory policies, the EHRC may take legal action against the offending body or person.
 In some cases, they will offer legal representation for the case to be taken to the county court.
 In others, they will offer advice about how to proceed with the case and who else may be able to help.
 The Equality Advisory Support Service can offer telephone advice and support to people who believe they have suffered discrimination but will not represent: they may refer to legal providers for this.
+Legal advice in a discrimination case from a solicitor can be provided through the Scottish Legal Aid Board.
 The Government Equalities Office publish a helpful leaflet (pdf) about how to deal with discrimination in services, including housing.